 Visit Kristiansten Fortress

 Kristiansten Fortress is an old fortress on top of a hill overlooking the city.
-It’s a fantastic place to go for panoramic views of Trondheim, as well as great photo opportunities!
+It’s a fantastic place to go for panoramic views of Trondheim and great photo opportunities!
 You can also see old cannons from World War II when you visit this place.

 Watch the Northern Lights